 3. Mocking external programs

-runs our test inside just another Go binary,
+We know that go test runs our test inside just another Go binary,

-and that we can control its behavior with TestMain
+and that we can control its behavior with TestMain.

 Those are the pieces we need to mock the behavior of an external program.